sammilucia/TrelloX/README.md

 - This greatly reduces screen clutter especially with lots of cards
 - Toggle showing all labels again by clicking "Labels: New/All"

+### Show card numbers (optional)
+- Toggle showing card numbers on and off by clicking "Numbers: On/Off"

+## Planned features

 ### Collapsible lists
 - Collapse lists using the arrow at the top of each list
 - Collapsed lists are maintained between sessions